jalvarado/ytAnalyticsR/README.md

 # ytAnalyticsR

-The API wrapper library is used for the YouTube Analytics and Reporting APIs.
+This API wrapper library is used for the YouTube Analytics and Reporting APIs.

 ## R Client for the YouTube Analytics and Reporting APIs